21 Mar, 2025

 Hi, I’m Daniela.
 I’m 31 years old.
 I got married when I was 23 and had my first daughter when I was 24.
 Everyone had always told me that I did everything too quickly, but let’s just say that everyone is free to think what they think is right for their own life.

-Since I became a mother, I’m no longer characterised as a young lady, a girl, a group, an evening, but I’m seen as desperate, constrained, limited.
+Since I became a mother, I’m no longer characterised as a young lady, a girl, a group, an evening out, but I’m seen as desperate, constrained, limited.
 When people don’t know that since I had my children, I do many more things and I feel much freer than before.
 I’ve questioned myself a lot and I’ve had the opportunity to confront myself as a woman, a mother, a partner.

 The Erasmus+ project “We care..but who cares for us?” has given me the opportunity to not feel wrong, but free to express my vision both as a young mother and as a girl.
 The project focuses on youth policies for young parents.
 It is a youth participation project co-constructed together with a group of young women, mothers, who met in the children’s services of the territories involved.
 The project aims to support the participation in democratic life of young parents under 30, creating synergies between youth policies and policies supporting the family, childhood and social welfare.